Angela Eiter: Competition climbing

 In 2003, she won her first Cup race at Aprica.
 Since then she has won three World Cups in a row: in 2004, in 2005, winning eight out of nine events and in 2006, winning seven out of ten events.
-She won four world championships in the lead climbing specialty: the 2005 edition in Munich, the 2007 edition in Avilés, the 2011 edition in Arco, and the 2012 edition in Paris.
+She won four world championships in the competition lead climbing specialty: the 2005 edition in Munich, the 2007 edition in Avilés, the 2011 edition in Arco, and the 2012 edition in Paris.

-For her achievements she was awarded the La Sportiva Competition Award in 2006.
+For her achievements, she was awarded the La Sportiva Competition Award in 2006.

 In September 2008, during the third round of the World Cup in Bern, she had a serious accident damaging her left shoulder, for which she underwent arthroscopic surgery.
 She had to prematurely end the season and deal with nine months' rehabilitation.
 She started to compete the following July at the Climbing World Championship 2009 in Qinghai.